AviKnash/InterviewPrac/README.md

 7. Avoid unnecessary re-renders by splitting context into smaller, more focused providers instead of a single global context.
 8. Use React.lazy and dynamic imports to load components on demand.

+### 14. Portals

+React.createPortal() is generally used to overaly a component and pass it through.
+THis is usually used for Modals or dialog boxes.

 ## Deployment Fundamentals